pshrmn/foraging/docs/source/tutorial.rst

 .. image:: img/confirm-rule.png

 You can create multiple Rules for a selector.
-This is commonly used for selectors that match :code:`<a>` elements where you want both the ``text`` of the anchor as well as the ``href``
+This is commonly used for selectors that match ``<a>`` elements where you want both the ``text`` of the anchor as well as the ``href``

 .. image:: img/multiple-rules.png

 Preview
 ^^^^^^^

 At any point in time, you can preview what the data collected by the page will be by clicking the ``Preview`` button.
 For simple data collection, you probably won't even need to use gatherer, but instead just copy and paste the preview data.
 The preview frame also has buttons for logging the data to the developer console.
-Clicking the :code:`Hide Preview` button will return you to the element frame.
+Clicking the ``Hide Preview`` button will return you to the element frame.

 .. image:: img/show-preview.png